 Emmerich Publications, Inc., is the exclusively publisher of Gloria Emmerich’s musicals.

-EPI is a web based company dedicated to serving the needs of churches, church music programs,
+EPI is a web based company dedicated to serving the needs of churches, church music

-Gloria Emmerich is the Rocky Hock Playhouse resident musical director, playwright, lyricist, composer and arranger.
-She and her husband Jeffrey own and operate the Playhouse which is located in NE North Carolina.
-It is one of only a few full time professional Christian theatres on the East Coast of the United States.
+Gloria Emmerich was the Rocky Hock Playhouse resident musical director, playwright, lyricist, composer and arranger from 2000 - 2019.
+She and her husband Jeffrey founded the Playhouse which is still located in Edenton, North Carolina.
 Gloria was born and raised in Newport, Oregon.
-She has written over 75 musicals that have been performed at the Playhouse and around the world.
-Major works include King David, Simon Peter (Fisher of Men), Noah’s Incredible Cruise, Paul (Fearless Lion of God), Out of the Darkness, Heaven Came Down, Born This Day, For God So Loved…, Joy Unspeakable, and Jacob, Prince of God.
+She has written over 85 musicals that were premiered at their Playhouse and are now being performed in many countries around the world.
+Major works include: King David (Sweet Psalmist of Israel), Simon Peter (Fisher of Men), Noah’s Incredible Cruise, Paul (Fearless Lion of God), Out of the Darkness, Heaven Came Down, Born This Day, For God So Loved…, Joy Unspeakable, Jacob, Prince of God and Blessed Assurance.